Part 17 (Twin Peaks): Events

-In Buckhorn, Gordon Cole (David Lynch) reveals to Tammy Preston (Chrysta Bell) and Albert that 25 years earlier Major Garland Briggs revealed to him and Cooper the existence of an entity initially named "Jowday", then over time renamed "Judy".
+In Buckhorn, Gordon Cole (David Lynch) reveals to Tammy Preston (Chrysta Bell) and Albert that 25 years earlier Major Garland Briggs (Don S. Davis) revealed to him and Cooper the existence of an entity initially named "Jowday", then over time renamed "Judy".
 Agent Phillip Jeffries (originally played by David Bowie) was also aware of Judy's existence, and Cooper warned Gordon to find him in case he disappeared, saying that he was "trying to kill two birds with one stone."
 Agent Randall Headley (Jay R. Ferguson) calls Gordon, telling him Jones has left the hospital; Bushnell Mullins (Don Murray) reads Dougie's message to Cole: "I am headed for Sheriff Truman's.
 It is 2:53 in Las Vegas, and that adds up to a ten, the number of completion."
 Upon hanging up, Gordon expresses confusion as to whether Dougie is Cooper.

-At the Great Northern Hotel, the Jackson Hole Police Department informs Benjamin Horne (Richard Beymer) that it has found his brother Jerry.
-In the woods outside Twin Peaks, Cooper's doppelgänger reaches the coordinates he received from Diane, the same location where the expedition group found Naido.
+At the Great Northern Hotel, the Jackson Hole Police Department informs Benjamin Horne (Richard Beymer) that it has found his brother Jerry (David Patrick Kelly).
+In the woods outside Twin Peaks, Cooper's doppelgänger reaches the coordinates he received from Diane, the same location where the expedition group found Naido (Nae Yuuki).
 A portal opens and the doppelgänger is transported to the building above the purple ocean, where he is immediately encaged.
-In the room are Major Briggs's floating head and The Fireman (Carel Struycken); the screen shows the Palmer house, until the Fireman slowly waves his hand and the location changes to the Twin Peaks Sheriff's station.
+In the room are Major Briggs's floating head and the Fireman (Carel Struycken); the screen shows the Palmer house, until the Fireman slowly waves his hand and the location changes to the Twin Peaks Sheriff's station.
 The cage is moved into the screen through a golden contraption.

-Cooper's doppelgänger appears outside the station, where he encounters Deputy Andy Brennan.
+Cooper's doppelgänger appears outside the station, where he encounters Deputy Andy Brennan (Harry Goaz).
 Believing him to be the real Cooper, Andy and Lucy (Kimmy Robertson) welcome the doppelgänger back and introduce him to Sheriff Frank Truman (Robert Forster), the brother of the former sheriff, Harry Truman (Michael Ontkean).
 After Frank invites the doppelgänger into his office, Andy recalls a vision the Fireman showed him involving him and Lucy and rushes through the corridor.
 In the cells, Chad Broxford (John Pirruccello) attempts to escape, threatening to shoot Andy when discovered, but Freddie Sykes (Jake Wardle) knocks him unconscious with his green glove.
 Meanwhile Lucy receives a call, and is startled when the interlocutor identifies himself.
 She redirects the call to Frank, who is told by the real Cooper that he has almost reached Twin Peaks.
 Sensing that something is wrong, both Frank and the doppelgänger draw their guns.
 Before either of them pulls the trigger, however, Lucy shoots the doppelgänger.
-Andy, James Hurley (James Marshall), Freddie, Naido (Nae Yuuki) and Deputy Chief Tommy "Hawk" Hill (Michael Horse) arrive in the office, expressing perplexity at the sight of the doppelgänger's corpse.
+Andy, James Hurley (James Marshall), Freddie, Naido and Deputy Chief Tommy "Hawk" Hill (Michael Horse) arrive in the office, expressing perplexity at the sight of the doppelgänger's corpse.
 The room darkens and the woodsmen appear in an attempt to revive the body.